CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 1.  _Log out_ from your Desktop (in the workspace view, top right corner of the browser, select your _username_ and _log out_).
 This will close all applications in your virtual Desktop and disconnect the work session.
 You will be able to access the virtual Desktop at any time after logging in to the services.

-2. If you started a data analysis programmatically (you are running a script) you can close the browser window.
-This doesn't interfere with the processes running.
-Thus, when you reconnect to your Desktop, you have all your tools and interfaces still open and can continue working.
-However, remember to log out from the Desktop once the analysis is finished.
-If you leave more than ten connections open, you will be unable to re-access the services.
+2. If you close the browser window with out logging out, the desktop stays active. **You can reconnect this destop only by using the very same browser that you used to open the connection**.
+If you use some other browser or machine to connect your Desktop, it will open a new Desktop view while the old one still reserves one connection slot.
+If the Desktop has more than ten connections open, you will be unable to open new connections.
+Because of this it is important to explicitly log out from the Desktop once the analysis is finished.

 !!!
 Note